AdobeDocs/commerce-operations.en/help/install/prerequisites/search-engine/configure-nginx.md

 ---
-title: Configure nginx for your search engine
+title: Configure Nginx for your search engine
-redirect_from:
-  - guides/v2.4/config-guide/elasticsearch/es-config-nginx.html
-functional_areas:
-  - Configuration
-  - Search
-  - System
-  - Setup
+description:
 ---

+# Configure Nginx for your search engine

 {% include config/es-webserver-overview.md %}